 The beers we were served were interesting and good: we experienced another blueberry ale, a hazy session IPA, and a handsome barleywine with notes of amaretto, graham crackers, pumpkin pie spice.

 We liked this a lot, the Beers excellent, though not as fun as at Brewery Vivant, but better than at Bell's; the space not quite as cool as Bell's, but bigger than Vivant, if not quite as enchanting.

 Waiters here are much cooler than other breweries we've been to.
 The guy served us seems to know everything on the menu and he explains each beer clearly and in an interesting way.
-He told us (as Brian asked a lot of questions) that they joined in TODO_some_training_system, a certification system in the beer brewery industry, before they serve beers.
+He told us (as Brian asked a lot of questions) that he was a trained cicerone.
 That sounds professional.